paulharter/ElectricSync/README.md

 ## Installation

-In your project's menu go to `File > Add Package Dependencies...` the paste `https://github.com/paulharter/ElectricSync` into the search box.
+In your project's menu go to `File > Add Package Dependencies...`

+Paste `https://github.com/paulharter/ElectricSync` into the search box.

 When it has found this package press `Add Package`

 ## Usage